amitlan/website/writing/pg/partition-logical-replication/index.md

 can replicate the individual (leaf) partitions by explicitly adding them to the publication, provided your partition set on the receiving end matches one-to-one with the published set of partitions.
-It is perhaps manageable by having your partitioning DDL script also have some code to manage the publications membership of individual partitions.
+It is perhaps manageable by having your partitioning DDL script also have some code to manage the publication status of individual partitions.

 With Postgres 13, partitioned tables can now be directly added to publications.
-By default, publishing a partitioned table by adding it to publication is really just a shorthand for publishing all of its leaf partitions without actually adding them to the publication.
-This still implies that a matching partition set must be present on the receiving end.
-Actually, `INSERT`, `UPDATE`, `DELETE` operations on partitioned tables are physically applied to its leaf partitions and so each operation's `WAL` record (or specifically its logical portion) contains the leaf partitions' schema information.
-Because logical replication publisher plugin (`pgoutput`) generates records to publish by decoding `WAL`, individual logical changes to be published thus contain leaf partition information.
+By default, publishing a partitioned table by adding it to publication is really just a shorthand for publishing all of its present and future leaf partitions without actually adding them to the publication.
+This still implies though that a matching partition set must be present on the receiving end.
+Actually, `INSERT`, `UPDATE`, `DELETE` operations on partitioned tables are physically applied to its leaf partitions and so each operation's `WAL` record (or specifically logical information contained in it) contains the leaf partitions' schema information.
+Because logical replication publisher plugin (`pgoutput`) generates change records to publish by decoding `WAL`, individual logical changes to be published thus contain leaf partition information.
 That is why the receiving end must have the same leaf partitions present to be able to consume the changes, hopefully matching in not just the name, but also the partition bound.

-Optionally, you can ask the partitioned table changes to be published using its own schema, which can be done with the following new publication parameter:
+If that sounds too restrictive to you, you can now ask the partitioned table changes to be published using its own schema as follows:

 ```
 CREATE PUBLICATION "pub" FOR TABLE "foo" WITH (publish_via_partition_root = true);